clofaso/ticket-tracker/README.md

 # Ticket Tracker Application

-## This is a ticket tracking application designed using Django, a Python web framework.
+This is a ticket tracking application designed using Django, a Python web framework.
 Users can create and submit new tickets, as well as view all previously submitted tickets.

-### Overview
-* This application was designed and implemented on a Linux.
-* All code is written in Python 3.
-* Required version of Django is 3.1.7
-    * Please also refer to 'requirements.txt' file

 ### Getting started
 To get started, it is recommended to create a virtual environment for any new project.